astronomer/docs/software/configure-component-size-limits.md

 ```

 ### Configure Deployment-level limits for resource usage {#configure-cumulative-resource-limits}
-Astronomer Software limits the amount of resources that can be used by all pods in an Airflow deployment by creating and managing a `LimitRange` and `ResourceQuota` for the namespace associated with each Airflow deployment.
+Astronomer Software limits the amount of resources that can be used by all pods in a Deployment by creating and managing a `LimitRange` and `ResourceQuota` for the namespace associated with each Deployment.

 These values are automatically adjust to account for the resource requirements of various components.